 October 31, 2018

-In my very first post here I listed some of my inspirations for creating a site to document our plans to move to Disney.
+In my very first post I listed some of my inspirations for creating a site to document our plans to move to Disney.
 I then put those links in my sidebar so they’d be on every page of the site within easy reach of readers.
-But there is another link I put over there at the top that I hadn’t mentioned yet.
-An inspiration not for this site, but for the entire idea behind the site.
+But there is another link I put over there at the very top that I hadn’t mentioned yet.
+That link leads to an inspiration, not for this site, but for the entire idea behind the site.
 WDW Radio.
-I wanted to wait to mention them until I could do an entire post about probably my favorite podcast of all time!
-After getting extra excited about one of their recent shows (you should have no trouble guessing the topic!), what better time than now.
+I wanted to wait to mention them until I could do an entire post about my favorite podcast of all time!
+After getting even more excited than usual about one of their recent shows (you should have no trouble guessing the topic!), what better time than now.

 I starting listening to the Lou Mongello helmed podcast in the mid-to-late 2000s.
-We’d play our favorites on the drive down to Orlando for my parents to listen to and to get us excited for what was coming!
-But my affection for the show was cemented after a major medical issue I had in 2011.
+We’d play our favorites on the drive down to Orlando to get us excited for what was coming!
+But my affection for the show was cemented after a major medical issue I had in 2010.
 I attended rehab for several months afterwards and listening to back episodes of WDW Radio helped get me through.

 It was in following Mongello I discovered that the dream of moving to Disney was a reality for many people rather than just a nutty notion.
 He had actually done it!
 Quit his job, uprooted his family, and headed to Florida!
 Specifically because of Disney World!
 And he wasn’t crazy!

 While he never shied away from the topic when it would come up organically, in over 500 episodes Mongello never had a show dedicated to moving to Disney — until now!
 Amazing timing for me that we get this topic a couple of months after I start our planning!